SizhiChen/Travel-Route-Recommendation/README.md

 ## 🔒 Security & Privacy

 ### API Key Management
-- Store API keys securely
+- API keys are stored securely in `.env` files
+- `.env` files are excluded from version control via `.gitignore`
 - Never commit API keys to version control
 - Use environment variables for production deployment